classroomtechtools/ibdpcs_pseudocode_learningtools/README.md

 Follow the instructions above for Jupyter installation.
 When you are in the virtual environment, you have available to you the command `pseudo` and can be used like this:

 - Type your code into a file, for example `nano student.psuedo` and type `output "Hello, World"`
-- Execute the code by typing `execute student`
+- Execute the code by typing `pseudo execute student`
-- See the tranpsiled code by typing `transpile student'
+- See the transpiled code by typing `pseudo transpile student`
 - There are further example pseudocode in the `examples` folder